 Improving Staff Morale

-Faced with a daily barrage of difficult news, that is going to only become more intense over the coming weeks, what can we do to keep morale high?
+Faced with a daily barrage of difficult news, what can we do to keep morale high?
 Now that most of us are working from home, what can we do to create more positive interactions?
 Here are some ideas to get you started.
 We have added links below to some free and discounted resources that you might find helpful.

 A. Find Ways to Lighten the Mood